 Industry standards are tough.
-Any asset disposal company should be a Registered Waste Carrier with a Waste Management Licence from the Environment Agency and ADISA accreditation, as standard.
+Any asset disposal company should be a Registered Waste Carrier with a Waste Management Licence from the Environment Agency as standard.
 Additional certifications, such as ISO and WEEE logos and badges, are also a must.
 Where possible, the business owner may be able to obtain references from associates and partners.

 Budgeting For Asset Disposal

 IT managers must strike a balance between minimising risk and keeping costs down.
 In their search for the best value-for-money solution, they may overlook safety and environmental standards, or be unaware of them, so business owners shouldn't rest on their laurels once the task is assigned.
 They have a duty to monitor disposal through to completion and prove it through a documented audit trail, should it be needed.